 Verification, updating or amendment of personal data will take place within 28 days of receipt of your request.

-If subsequently you make a data protection instruction to The National Trust Group which contradicts a previous instruction (or instructions), then The National Trust Group will follow your most recent instruction.
+If subsequently you make a data protection instruction to The National Trust which contradicts a previous instruction (or instructions), then The National Trust will follow your most recent instruction.

 A 'cookie' is a small text file that is placed on a user's computer hard drive by a website.
 There are several types of cookie and the most common are often referred to as 'session' cookies.
 These are used to keep track of information needed by a user as they travel from page to page within a website.
 These cookies have a short lifetime and expire within a few minutes of the user leaving the site.